lahiruherath/lahiruherath.github.io/index.md

 **"*Master Studies*"**

 1. Master Thesis: Interactive motion generation on Softbank robotics pepper using Playful.
 Created a new API for the robot that enables reactive behaviour generation on the robot.
-The project will be released with an open source license in due time. <a href="https://playful.is.tuebingen.mpg.de/">playful website</a>
+The project will be released with an open source license in due time. <a href="https://playful.is.tuebingen.mpg.de/">playful website</a> , <a href="https://www.youtube.com/watch?v=4uLgWsHs2ZE&feature=youtu.be">Video</a>

 2. Project (Masters): Energy efficient path planning of a hybrid UAV using ROS Gazebo, Octomap and A* Path Planning Algorithm.<a href="https://www.youtube.com/watch?v=kjXr3PdFTp8&t=56s">Video</a>